 Facts of the Second Suit

-• During the pendency of the appeal Parvatewwa instituted a fresh suit in 2007.
+• During the pendency of the appeal Parvatewwa instituted a second suit in 2007.

-• In the second suit she alleged that Channappa had illegally dispossessed her and sought a declaration of her ownership and recovery.
+• In that suit she alleged that Channappa had illegally dispossessed her; and sought declaration of her ownership and recovery.

-• The Second suit was dismissed by the Trial Court Suit holding that the suit was barred by limitation and further hit by the principles of res judicata, constructive res judicata and Order II Rule 2, CPC.
+• The suit was dismissed by the Trial Court holding that it was barred by limitation and hit by the principles of res judicata, constructive res judicata and Order II Rule 2, CPC.

 • The First Appellate Court held that the suit was not barred by limitation.